Linear motor: Industrial automation

 The combination of high precision, high velocity, high force, and long travel makes brushless linear motors attractive for driving industrial automations equipment.
 They serve industries and applications such as semiconductor steppers, electronics surface-mount technology, automotive cartesian coordinate robots, aerospace chemical milling, optics electron microscope, healthcare laboratory automation, food and beverage pick and place.

 Machine tools

-Synchronous linear motor actuators, used in machine tools, provide high force, high velocity, high precision and high dynamic stiffness, resulting in high smoothness of motion and low settling time.
-They may reach velocities of 2 m/s and micron-level accuracies, at short cycle times and a smooth surface finish.
+Synchronous linear motor actuators, used in machine tools and industrial automation, provide high force, high velocity, high precision, and high dynamic stiffness.
+These characteristics enable zero-backlash motion, low settling time, and exceptional smoothness of movement.
+Modern systems can achieve velocities of 2 m/s or more, with micron-level positioning accuracy and fast cycle times, contributing to superior surface finishes and throughput.

+Simulation and training devices

+Haptech Inc. uses electromagnetic linear motors in a proprietary application for military weapons training that provides high-fidelity & cost-effective instruction to soldiers.
+These motors provide realistic recoil and other haptic feedback to the training devices which enhance the experience while offering precise simulation for training purposes.
+For their use in military training, these products are the only viable electronic solution that does not force users to adapt to the training device.

 Train propulsion

 Conventional rails

 All of the following applications are in rapid transit and have the active part of the motor in the cars.

 Bombardier Innovia Metro

 Originally developed in the late 1970s by UTDC in Canada as the Intermediate Capacity Transit System (ICTS).
 A test track was constructed in Millhaven, Ontario, for extensive testing of prototype cars, after which three lines were constructed: